Celebrating the holidays on a ship halfway around the world is, unsurprisingly, very different from celebrating at home.

 “I hope people feel they don’t have to stop doing things as they get older,” she said.
 “There’s a world out there, and you can still go find out about it.”

 That belief has long been central to Onward Travel.
 Our work is rooted in helping people mark transitions, reconnect across generations, and step into new chapters through travel.
 Onward Travel itself was born from Winnie’s legacy.
-Years ago, she founded The Cooking Cottage, where her love of food, teaching, and hospitality naturally evolved into traveling with her students.
+Years ago, she and her daughter Peggi Clauhs founded The Cooking Cottage, where their love of food, teaching, and hospitality naturally evolved into traveling with their students.
 When The Cooking Cottage eventually closed, that spirit didn’t end.
-It was carried forward by her granddaughters, Molly and Kat, who planned trips for The Cooking Cottage and founded Onward Travel 12 years ago to continue what Winnie had started: using travel as a way to connect people, cultures, and generations.
+It was carried forward by Winnie’s granddaughters and Peggi’s daughters, Molly and Kat, who planned trips for The Cooking Cottage and founded Onward Travel 12 years ago to continue what their family had started: using travel as a way to connect people, cultures, and generations.
 This journey may be different in scale, but it’s rooted in the same spirit that began it all.

 In many ways, everything has come full circle.
 This time, Winnie is the traveler, supported by the same company her legacy helped inspire.